MicrosoftDocs/VBA-Docs/api/Access.DoCmd.Close.md

 ## Remarks

-You can use the **Close** method to close either a specified Microsoft Access window or the active window if none is specified.
+Use the **Close** method to close either a specified Microsoft Access window or the active window if none is specified.

 If you leave the _ObjectType_ and _ObjectName_ arguments blank (the default constant, **acDefault**, is assumed for _ObjectType_), Access closes the active window.
 If you specify the  _Save_ argument and leave the _ObjectType_ and _ObjectName_ arguments blank, you must include the _ObjectType_ and _ObjectName_ arguments' commas.